 Scramble: (v) to move quickly, especially with difficulty, using your hands to help you;

-- The audience scrambled for the exits.
+- Example: The audience scrambled for the exits.

 Cleavage: (n) a break caused by splitting.